-20. Related Party Transactions
+19. Related Party Transactions

 From time to time, the Company contracts with the National Rifle Association ("NRA") for some of its promotional and advertising activities.
-The Company paid the NRA \$0.7 million, \$0.5 million and \$0.6 million in 2022, 2021 and 2020, respectively.
+The Company paid the NRA \$0.5 million, \$0.7 million and \$0.5 million in 2023, 2022, and 2021, respectively.
 One of the Company's Directors also serves as a Director on the Board of the NRA.

 The Company is a member of the National Shooting Sports Foundation ("NSSF"), the firearm industry trade association.
-The Company paid the NSSF \$0.3 million, \$0.4 million and \$0.5 million in 2022, 2021 and 2020, respectively.
+The Company paid the NSSF \$0.3 million, \$0.3 million and \$0.4 million in 2023, 2022, and 2021, respectively.
 One of the Company's Directors also serves on the Board of the NSSF.

-21. Contingent Liabilities
+20. Contingent Liabilities

-As of December 31, 2022, the Company was a defendant in eight (8) lawsuits and is aware of certain other such claims.
-The lawsuits generally fall into three categories: traditional product liability litigation, municipal litigation and negligence.
+As of December 31, 2023, the Company was a defendant in nine (9) lawsuits and is aware of certain other such claims.
+The lawsuits generally fall into four (4) categories: traditional product liability litigation, municipal litigation, negligence, and unfair trade practices.
 Each is discussed in turn below.